Panda Express Orange Chicken

 • FRY: Carefully add several coated chicken pieces into the hot oil.
 Fry for 2 to 3 minutes until light golden brown and cooked through.
 Maintain oil temperature between 350ยฐF and 375ยฐF.
 Remove with a slotted spoon and drain on paper towels.
 Repeat in batches.

 • MAKE SAUCE: In a saucepan over medium heat, add 1 tablespoon sesame oil.
-Stir in 1 teaspoon red chili paste, 1 tablespoon minced garlic, and 1 tablespoon minced ginger.
+Stir in 1 teaspoon red chili paste, 1 tablespoon minced garlic, and 1 tablespoon minced fresh ginger.
 Cook for 1 to 2 minutes until fragrant.

 • TOSS: Add the fried chicken to the sauce and toss until fully coated.